 WEIDER PROTEIN BAR

-The other muscle mogul, Joe Weider, who was more focused on bodybuilding than Bob Hoffman was, launched his Candy Food Bar in the late ’60s.
+The other muscle mogul, Joe Weider, who was more focused on bodybuilding than Bob Hoffman was, launched his Candy Food Bar in the late 1960s, and like Hoffman’s sweets they didn’t last long.
 There were three of them: Mr. America Crash Weight-Gain, Mr. America Super Protein 101, and Mr. America Insta-Power Quick Energy.
 Dubbed “The Official Candy Bar of the I.F.B.B.
-Champs” and sporting a likeness of Mr. America and Mr. Universe Dave Draper on each package, these were the true precursors to modern protein bars.
-But did they have much protein?
-There were no nutrition statistic labels then, but the main ingredients were raw sugar and corn syrup.
-Crash Weight-Gain had 282 calories per 2 oz. bar (a Snickers bar has 250).
-Protein, from milk solids, was way down the ingredient list.
+Champs” [IFBB = International Federation of Bodybuilders] and sporting a likeness of Mr. America and Mr. Universe Dave Draper on each package, these were the true precursors to modern protein bars.

 FOOD STICKS

 Pillsbury’s Space Food Sticks were based on bars, also made by Pillsbury, eaten by astronauts in the 1960s.
 These thin bars (chocolate, caramel, and peanut butter) were simply, but unappetizingly, rebranded Food Sticks in 1971 and advertised as “an energy snack that gives you the balanced nutrition of a miniature meal.”
-Just as NASA-favorite Tang was a precursor of modern energy drinks, the mainstream appeal of space age Food Sticks brought energy bars to the general public in the ’70s.
+Just as NASA-favorite Tang was a precursor of modern energy drinks, the mainstream appeal of space age Food Sticks brought energy bars to the general public in the 1970s.

 TIGER’S MILK